Murder of Renukaswamy: Reactions

 Many celebrities, particularly from Kannada cinema and Telugu cinema, expressed shock and disbelief over Darshan's inclusion.
 Jaggesh and Rakshita, a frequent co-star of Darshan's, were among those on social media.
 Chetan Kumar pointed out that "there are observations connecting toxic masculinity with violence in movies which led to real-life consequences".
 One of his other frequent co-star, Ramya, spoke out against Darshan and demanded justice for Renukaswamy, and later his friend, Sudeep, also joined her by demanding justice.
 He said that celebrities should never be treated as demigods.

 Upendra also demanded an inquiry on behalf of the victim's family.
 Ram Gopal Varma stated that a star used his fame to kill a fan, and director Hemanth M. Rao said that he was still shocked and heartbroken about the case.
-Protests in Chitradurga demanded the Kannada Film Chamber to completely ban Darshan from Kannada cinema.
+Protests in Chitradurga demanded that the Kannada Film Chamber completely ban Darshan from Kannada cinema.
 They also demanded strict punishment for him and Gowda, and called for a CBI inquiry into Renukaswamy's death for solidarity with the victim's family.
-Since Darshan has affiliations with Congress, BJP ex-MLA, R. Ashoka, demanded a ban of his future films.
+Since Darshan has affiliations with Congress, BJP ex-MLA, R. Ashoka, demanded a ban on his future films.
 Sanjjanaa Galrani, Rachita Ram, Anusha Rai, Kasthuri Shankar, and Naga Shourya came to his defense.
 Deputy Chief Minister DK Shivakumar denied that Darshan received royal treatment at prison.
-Darshan's 15 year old son, Vinesh, became a victim of cyberbullying on social media along with Gowda's daughter, Kushi.
+Darshan's 15-year-old son, Vinesh, became a victim of cyberbullying on social media along with Gowda's daughter, Kushi.

 Shiva Rajkumar, whose family knew the Thoogudeepa family for years, had expressed deep sympathy towards Renukaswamy's family and Vinesh.
 His co-star, Vinod Prabhakar, visited him in central prison on 24 June, followed by Prem and Rakshita.
 On 5 July 2024, Sumalatha Ambareesh expressed shock about the case.
 She said Darshan was like a son to her and her late husband.
 In August 2024, Malashree expressed support to Darshan.